 Codewind supports different configurations for developing your containerized applications, so you can use Codewind with whichever development flow you choose.
 You can develop containerized applications on your desktop, directly in the cloud, or a combination of both:

 Use Codewind locally: Your IDE, with the Codewind extension installed, and Docker Desktop or your local Docker Engine and Docker Compose installations if you’re using Linux, is all you need to build and run containerized applications on your desktop.

 Use Codewind as a hosted application on your cloud: Both your IDE with the Codewind extension installed and your containerized applications are located in your cloud environment.

 Use Codewind remotely: Your IDE with the Codewind extension installed is hosted on your desktop, but the building and running of your microservice take place in your cloud environment.
 Using secure HTTPS connections, you connect to your multiple cloud-hosted microservices from the Codewind panel in your desktop-hosted IDE.

 What are the prerequisites for Codewind?

-Codewind requires Docker Desktop for Windows or Mac, or Docker Engine and Docker Compose for Linux.
+Codewind requires Docker Desktop for Windows or Mac, or Docker Engine, Docker Compose for Linux and your favorite IDE.